Zia-ul-Haq: Martial law governors

 The Zia regime largely made use of installing high-profile military generals to carte blanche provincial administration under martial law.
 Zia's Guides Cavalry comrade Lieutenant General Fazle Haq was appointed martial law administrator of Khyber Pakhtunkhwa.
 General Haq was considered a strong vocal general and a strong man in support of Zia's regime.
 General Haq was the commander of the XI Corps.

 The second appointment was of Lieutenant General S.M.
 Abbasi, who was appointed martial law administrator of Sindh; his tenure saw civil disorder amid student riots.
 The third martial law administrator appointment was of Lieutenant General Ghulam Jilani Khan to Punjab.
 The ascent of Nawaz Sharif to Chief Minister of Punjab was largely due to General Jilani's sponsorship.
 The fourth martial law administrator appointment was of Lieutenant General Rahimuddin Khan to Balochistan.
 As martial law administrator, Khan cracked down on the Baloch insurgency and constructed nuclear test sites in Chagai district.

-Zia benefited from the extremely capable martial law administrators who previously had worked with the military governments of former president Yahya Khan and Ayub Khan in the 1960s.
+Zia benefited from the capable martial law administrators who previously had worked with the military governments of former president Yahya Khan and Ayub Khan in the 1960s.

 In 1979, Zia influenced the Pakistan Navy's Promotion Board several times after he succeeded first in the appointment of Admiral Karamat Rahman Niazi as chief of naval staff in 1979, and Admiral Tarik Kamal Khan, also as chief of naval staff, in 1983.
 On his request, then-President Fazal Illahi approved the appointment of General Anwar Shamim as Chief of Air Staff and following President's resignation, Zia appointed Shamim as the Deputy Chief Martial Law Administrator.
 In the matters of serious national security, General Zia had taken the chief of air staff and chief of naval staff in confidence after he discussed the matters with the respected chiefs of Staff.
 Zia's appointment in inter-services were highly crucial for his military government and served as a preemptive measure to ensure the continuous loyalty of the navy and air force to himself and his regime.

-Assumption of the post of President of Pakistan
+Assumption of Presidency (1978-1988)

-Despite the dismissal of most of the Bhutto government, President Fazal Ilahi Chaudhry was persuaded to continue in office as a figurehead.
-After completing his term, and despite Zia's insistence to accept an extension as President, Chaudhry resigned, and Zia took the office of President of Pakistan on 16 September 1978.
+After the dismissal of most of the Bhutto government, President Fazal Ilahi Chaudhry decided to resign from his post, due to contentious relations with the military After completing his term Chaudhry resigned and Zia declared himself president on 16 September 1978.
+Zia would continue to hold on to the position of president until his death in the plane crash that killed him in 1988.